Haozhan-Yuan/Xteam245/README.md

 3. You can move a face up card from one tableau pile (Card 1) to another tableau pile with (Card 2) if the following conditions apply.
  (1) Card 1 is of different color from Card 2
- (2) Card 1 is of a rank that is directly less than the rank of Card 2.
+ (2) Card 1 is of a rank that is one less than the rank of Card 2.
 4. If a tableau pile is empty, you can move a face up King card to this tableau pile.
 5. When there are no moves possible among the foundation piles, the player